-Evaluations would apply to trees of equal age, growing in the same location and at the same tree spacing.
+Evaluations presented here from all of our trials are applicable to trees of equal age, growing in the same location and at the same tree spacing.

 Younger trees tend to be ready for harvest later than mature trees of the same cultivar (as much as two weeks).